2025–26 Chelsea F.C. season

-The 2025–26 season is the 120th season in the history of Chelsea Football Club, and their 37th consecutive season in the top flight of English football.
-In addition to the domestic league, the club is participating in the FA Cup, the EFL Cup and the UEFA Champions League, returning to the latter competition for the first time since the 2022–23 season.
+The 2025–26 season was the 120th season in the history of Chelsea Football Club, and their 34th consecutive season in Premier League as well as their 37th consecutive season in the English top flight.
+In addition to the domestic league, the club participated in the FA Cup, the EFL Cup and the UEFA Champions League, returning to the latter competition for the first time since the 2022–23 season.